baltimoreheritage/civil-rights-heritage/_pages/confederate-memory.md

 ## 1950s – 2000s

-**Editorial Note:** The description of post-WWII issues and events related to Confederate monuments is incomplete.
+**Note:** The description of post-WWII issues and events related to Confederate monuments is incomplete.
+{: .notice--warning}

 On January 12, 1952, the _Afro_ reported under the headline, “Confederate Flag Revives Issues Of Civil War: Historian Says Dixie On Political Offensive Flags, Caps, States' Rights Talk Smoke Screens To Hide Opposition To Truman's Civil Rights Program,” writing: